-Take this medicine by mouth with a glass of water.
+Take this medicine by mouth.
+You can crush or chew this medicine and swallow with a drink of water.
 Follow the directions on the prescription label.
 Take this medicine with food.
-You can crush or chew this medicine.
-Take all of your medicine as directed even if you think your are better.
+Take all of your medicine as directed even if you think you are better.
 Do not skip doses or stop your medicine early.

 They need to know if you have any of these conditions:

 - low blood counts, like low white cell, platelet, or red cell counts

 - an unusual or allergic reaction to albendazole, other medicines, foods, dyes, or preservatives